dglava/firefox-dpms/README.md

 Disables DPMS (screen blanking) when Firefox is playing back video.

-I couldn't find a way to make Firefox suspend the DPMS settings when it was playing back videos on website (YouTube for example).
+I couldn't find a way to make Firefox suspend the DPMS settings when it was playing back videos on a website (YouTube for example).
 This accomplishes exactly that, but in a hacky way.

 It works by checking if there are audio streams coming from Firefox